 Some collectors maintain that in order to quality as a ‘proper’ classic car, the model should be out of production.
 Cars with an interesting or unusual history or celebrity connection may be on the fast track to classic-dom, as could vehicles that were the first examples of innovative technology.
 These unusual examples may not be traditionally ‘classic’ cars, but still qualify for a place in motoring history.

 In the end, the term ‘classic’ mostly comes down to a matter of personal opinion.
 If your car is 25 years old or more, the model has a collectors’ club dedicated to it, there’s something unusual or important about it, it’s out of production or once belonged to someone famous, most authorities would agree it qualifies as a classic.
 Here at the Swettenham Arms, though, we don’t think it matters if your car is technically a classic – if you have a cherished vehicle you love, we’d love you to drive it out to come and see us!

 Every Tuesday evening from 7pm until the end of September, we hold a classic car event at our rural Cheshire location.
-We’ve a large, safe car park, we serve delicious homemade food and everyone who brings a classic car along will get a free pint.
+We’ve a large, safe car park, we serve delicious homemade food and everyone who brings a classic car along will get a free bratwurst hot dog.
 Come and chat with other enthusiasts and likeminded owners, and enjoy our beer garden, cosy bar and dining room for the perfect evening out.